Warm up to spring with fun and invigorating Baby Grasshopper Pose! Read on and hop on your mat!

 WHAT IS BABY GRASSHOPPER POSE?

-This pose is an easier variation of Grasshopper Pose, a twisiting arm balance.
+This pose is an easier variation of Grasshopper Pose, a twisting arm balance.
 Grasshopper Pose is a strong hip opener, and requires a little more core strength.

 We’ll keep “Mom Grasshopper” Pose for another post.
-For today, we’ll do Baby Grasshopper!
+For today, we’ll keep the Baby!

 (note: we’re not talking about Salabhasana, Locust Pose, sometimes also called Grasshopper)

 Start by warming up and stretching the hamstrings and hips.
 You can do some Sun Salutations and seated postures such as Pascimottanasana (seated forward fold) or Marichyasana C (seated twist), for example.